tryigit/Android-Life-Knowledge/README.md

 # AndroidHealth
-Which path does the Android kernel use to like profile battery and storage life?
+Which path does the Android kernel use to like battery and storage life profile?